modmore/docs/en/05_SimpleCart/v2.x/06_Tutorials/02_One_Page_Checkout.md

 To make the checkout faster for your customers, you can choose to have a one-page checkout.
 This can be done with SimpleCart by submitting all the right values in one form, which is handled by the FormIt with the `scCreateOrder` hook.
+You still need the [Thank you page](../Frontend/Checkout/Thank_You) to complete the order.

 Start by showing the cart with your chunks: